mikesprague/api-m5ls5e-com/README.md

-# m5ls5e-apis
+# api-m5ls5e-com

-Netlify functions I use as API endpoints in various projects
+Serverless functions I use as API endpoints in various projects